nuxeo/doc.nuxeo.com-content/src/retention-management/nuxeo-retention-functional-overview.md

 ### Retention Search

 The **retention search** is a dedicated search with criteria related to the retention management.
-This search is available on the **Retention menu** provided by the Nuxeo Retention Management add-on.

 This search contains filters on: